justindaiello/typescript-demo/README.md

 TypeScript is a superset of JavaScript that has optional static typing and compiles to plain JavaScript.

+- Static typing can help prevent certain bugs/issues at the software development stage.
+- TypeScript documents itself.
+Declaring types can make it very easy to understand more about what your code is doing.
+This also makes refactoring easier.
+- TypeScript can help our codebase become more consistent and scalable.

 ## Types

 TypeScript brings an additional layer to JavaScript: _static types_.
 These only exist when compiling or type-checking source code.
 Each storage location (variable, property, etc.) has a static type that predicts its dynamic values.
 Type checking ensures that these predictions come true.